magdesign/PocketVJ-CP-exh/docs/html/_sources/09_expansion.rst.txt

 .. note::
     MOSFET max.
 10A

-    PWM0 + PWM1 only usable on special series cases
+    pin12 PWM0 + pin13 PWM1 can only be accessed on PocketVJ Exhibition LED or by drilling a hole by yourself.